 Knowing the lengths that Kleindienst's The Heart of Europe project is willing to go to control the outdoor climate, you have to imagine they'll create some pretty amazing homes to dot their magnificent, manmade islands just off the coast of Dubai.
 And with The Floating Seahorse, they've done exactly that in grand style.

-Beyond the thousands of hours they've logged to ensure these mini-mansions are safe, they've also packed them with luxurious touches.
-On the upper deck, this means a mini bar and a glass-bottomed hot tub in which to luxuriate and take in the stunning views in every direction.
+The upper deck features a mini bar and a glass-bottomed hot tub in which to luxuriate and take in the stunning views in every direction.

 At sealevel, the main deck features open living, dining and cooking areas.
 (Along with plenty of comfortable ways to catch rays outside.)
 Looks like the perfect place for a robotic fridge to bring its master a cool drink.